Skip to Content

 Learn how to grow I'itoi onions, and you will soon have enough to enjoy, plant again, and share with your friends and neighbors.

 Some years, it is hard to know where to buy I’itoi onions.
 They can be challenging to come by.
-On other years it’s easy to find them at the farmer’s market or other local sellers.
-Check Native Seeds Search, Crooked Sky Farm, and Vilardi Gardens; they may have them available for purchase.
+In other years, it’s easy to find them at the farmer’s market or other local sellers.
+Check Native Seeds Search or Crooked Sky Farm, as they may have them available for purchase.

 If you’re having a hard time finding I’itoi onion bulbs to plant, ask other gardeners – they may have some to share.